 Other infant formula brands brag that they use 100% whey protein.
-While breast milk does have 40% casein, 100% whey baby formulas will empty the stomach faster than baby formulas that contain cow’s milk casein, bringing it closer to the clearance rate of breast milk.
+While breast milk does have 40% casein, 100% whey baby formulas will empty the stomach faster than baby formulas that contain cow’s milk casein, bringing it closer to the stomach-emptying rate of breast milk (which is crazy fast!).
 So which is better?
 A casein: whey ratio that is like breast milk or a stomach-emptying rate that is like breast milk???

 The alternative source to any cow’s milk-based baby formula is a soy-based formula.
 The protein in these infant formulas will appear on the ingredients list (as the first or second ingredient) as “soy protein isolate”.

 I am not a huge fan of soy-based baby formulas as a first choice.